-For more detailed instructions, see our sloe gin recipe and watch the video below:
+For more detailed instructions, see our full sloe gin recipe and watch the video below:

-If you are throwing a festive get-together, sloe gin can be used as a base for a range of cocktails.
-Combine with lemon juice and juniper syrup to create a beautiful botanical blend or bring out the fizz and serve a sparkling sloe royale made with sloe gin, prosecco and edible glitter.
+For a Christmas or New Year's party, bring out the fizz and serve a sparkling sloe royale made with sloe gin, prosecco and edible glitter.
 Or, add an extra fruity twist to the classic royale with a dash of sweet cherry brandy, as in our hedgerow royale.

 Sloe gin cranberry sauce

 Bored of ordinary cranberry sauce?
 Give this classic Christmas condiment a boozy kick from sloe gin and juniper berries in our sloe gin cranberry sauce.
 The ruby-red garnish is sure to be a big hit, so make enough to eat with turkey sandwiches on Boxing Day.

 Sloe gin & fruit sponge puddings

 Steamed fruit sponges are the ultimate in comfort food.
 These sloe gin & fruit sponge puddings with custard give a retro classic a boozy twist.
 Soak the berries in sherry overnight and incorporate sloe gin into both the mixture and sticky jam sauce for a sophisticated twist that will round off an adult dinner party in style.

 Pan-fried venison with sloe gin & plum sauce

 Not just a one-trick pony, the mighty sloe lends a deep, fruity flavour to many savoury dishes.
-This pan-fried venison with sloe gin & plum sauce combines fruity sloe gin with plums and juniper berries in this rich, velvety sauce to pour over venison for a comforting autumn main.
+This pan-fried venison with sloe gin & plum sauce combines fruity sloe gin with plums and juniper berries in a rich, velvety sauce to pour over venison for a comforting autumn main.

 Mini eclairs with sloe gin icing

 Got a penchant for patisserie?
 Then you'll be pleased to hear that even choux buns can benefit from a boozy berry injection.
 Glam up these delicate French-style pastries with a sloe gin-flavoured icing to instantly elevate afternoon tea – find the recipe for our mini eclairs with sloe gin icing here.